 The Commission has engaged in enforcement activities since TNCs began to operate in Nebraska prior to the passage of LB 629 and have continued as part of the Commission's overall for-hire transportation enforcement and compliance efforts.
-During 2019, the Commission received 3 specific tips that led to informal investigations by Commission staff.
-These have involved reports of TNC drivers either charging cash for trips outside of the TNC operating platform or soliciting for rides without prearranging the rides through the TNC app.
-Transportation Investigators also engage in monitoring activities proactively or upon receiving information regarding overall TNC driver activity not related to one specific driver.
-The Commission continues to monitor the activities of TNC drivers and investigate any consumer reports and complaints.
+During 2019-2020, the Commission did not receive any specific tips that led to informal investigations by Commission staff.
+However, Transportation Investigators engage in monitoring activities proactively.